Connecting Devices to Atmosphere

 - The device is powered on

 - Devices are initially registered via a BLE connection, and must be within Bluetooth range in order to appear on the list of available devices when adding a new device.
-In the case of devices that support Wi-Fi (such as an ESP32), a device is initially registered via BLE, and then you can enter Wi-Fi network credentials.
+In the case of devices that support BLE and Wi-Fi (such as an ESP32), a device is initially registered via BLE, and then you can enter Wi-Fi network credentials.
 Once network settings are added, the device connects to Atmosphere over Wi-Fi.